Thomas-Brd/3D_landslide_detection/README.md

 ## Data

-The LiDAR data including the study area are accessible at: http://doi.org/10.5281/zenodo.4011629
-* Original pre-earthquake LiDAR can be found at: http://dx.doi.org/10.5069/G9G44N75
+* The original pre-earthquake LiDAR can be found at: http://dx.doi.org/10.5069/G9G44N75
-* Original post-earthquake data can be accessible upon request from https://canterburymaps.govt.nz/about/feedback/.
+* The original post-earthquake data can be accessible upon request from https://canterburymaps.govt.nz/about/feedback/.

 (All LiDAR data are under license: https://creativecommons.org/licenses/by/3.0/nz/)